mimoduo/mimogear/README.md

 #Mimogear

-_Mimogear is a simple static site generator and a development framework_.
-It provides an environment for distributing html template files to the root of your site and a framework to help you write postcss/css and javascript with complete focus.
+**Mimogear is a simple static site generator and a development framework** that will _automatically compile, distribute, and watch development assets_.
+This provides an environment for distributing html/pug template files to the root of your site and a framework to help you write postcss/css and javascript with complete focus.

-##Tools Used in Mimogear
+##The Goal of Mimogear

 The main goal of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, and to be as developer friendly as possible.
 To achieve those goals, there are a few tools under the hood.
 Mimogear uses [gulp](http://gulpjs.com/) as a task runner, [pug](https://pugjs.org/api/getting-started.html) as a HTML pre-processor, [postcss](http://postcss.org/) as a CSS post-processer, and standard javascript.